 Before you start getting active on social media or investing in online advertising, remember that your website is your most important advertising platform.
 It is the face of your school’s brand - the first impression for your visitors.

-If you are beginning from scratch, check out this beginner’s guide to building a website.
+If you are beginning from scratch, and wondering how to start an online English teaching business, check out this beginner’s guide to building a website.
 If you already have an established website, there is still a number of factors that may have an effect on its performance.

 For a positive impression, the website should be user-friendly, give easy access to information, display your school’s value, and differentiate it from other programs.
 Keep in mind that an appealing, inviting design plays a crucial role in your website’s allure.